roman-agentic/terraform-ecs-ci-cd-pipeline/README.md

 # A deployment is underway
 This should trigger a build and your infrastructure should automatically be deployed.
 For this test, we have launched an nginx container.

-The only thing we need to do now, is very the build has completed.
+The only thing we need to do now is verify the build has completed.
 -

 **How to view your working nginx task**